Iron triangle (US politics)

-In United States politics, the "iron triangle" comprises the policy-making relationship among the congressional committees, the bureaucracy, and interest groups, as described in 1981 by Gordon Adams.
-Earlier mentions of this 'iron triangle' concept are in a 1956 Congressional Quarterly Weekly Report as, "Iron triangle: Clout, background, and outlook" and "Chinks in the Iron Triangle?"
+In United States politics, the "iron triangle" comprises the policy-making relationship between Congressional committees, the Federal bureaucracy, and special interest groups, in particular, the military–industrial complex.
+This use of the term derives from the book The Iron Triangle: The Politics of Defense Contracting by national security policy analyst Gordon Adams, published in 1981.

 Central assumption

 Central to the concept of an iron triangle is the assumption that bureaucratic agencies, as political entities, seek to create and consolidate their own power base.

 In this view, the power of an agency (such as State-owned enterprises of the United States, Independent agencies of the United States government or Regulatory agency) is determined by its constituency, not by its consumers.
 (For these purposes, "constituents" are politically active members sharing a common interest or goal; consumers are the expected recipients of goods or services provided by a governmental bureaucracy and often are identified in an agency's written goals or mission statement.)

 Apparent bureaucratic dysfunction may be attributable to the alliances formed between the agency and its constituency.
 The official goals of an agency may appear to be thwarted or ignored altogether, at the expense of the citizenry it is designed to serve.